google/project-gameface/README.md

 - Intended users are people who choose to use face-control and head movement for gaming purposes.

 # Out-of-Scope Applications
-* This project is not intended for human life-critical decisions
+* This project is not intended for human life-critical decisions.
 * Predicted face landmarks do not provide facial recognition or identification and do not store any unique face representation.